Hunv/can2mqtt/README.md

 An example MQTT message to can2mqtt to set the desired room temperature of the primary heat cycle to 23°C:
 Topic: heating/room/hc1/temperature/day/set
 Value: 23 (Important: Without the unit!)

+If you need to request a send from the CAN bus, you can add a /read at the end of the topic.
+An example MQTT message to can2mqtt to request the value of the desired room temperature of the primary heat cycle:
+Topic: heating/room/hc1/temperature/day/read